-This week I moderated IAB Belgium’s annual Think Digital congress.
-I knew a few of the speakers, but it’s always interesting to rediscover what they say and many presentations were absolutely worthwhile.
+This week I moderated IAB Belgium’s annual Think Digital congress in Brussels.
+I knew a few of the speakers (the world of digital marketing and media speakers is still a small one), but it’s always interesting to rediscover what they say or discover new views – and many presentations were effectively worthwhile.

 Someone I didn’t meet before was Kevin Slavin, Co-Founder and Chief Creative Officer at Starling.
 Kevin’s laid back way of providing great food for thought made the audience very quiet.
 His presentation is not online yet, but it really doesn’t matter because the slides don’t tell the story.
 The person does.

 So, here’s a look at Kevin’s presentation and some very interesting insights about second screen engagement: TV, the way you might have never thought about it, based on some short notes I made and an increasingly poor memory.

 The crossroads of digital and the real world

 To understand the background of his insights, you should know that Kevin Slavin is Co-Founder of Area/Code Games, acquired in January by Zynga (yes, you can say the folks behind FarmVille but with a little respect as you will read in a later post).

 Area/Code Games basically has been innovating since it was founded about six years ago, in the gaming space.
 However, within a very specific nice: the crossroads of what back then were emerging technologies and “the real world” (note that there was no Wii and that smartphones with built-in nifty features such as camera’s or GPS in it were scarce, if existing at all).